Three variations on the linear independence of grouplikes in a coalgebra: Linear independence in the dual algebra

 Every character $\chi$ of the $\kk$-algebra $\tup{\kk[M],\star,1_M}$ can now be written in the form\footnote{We regard $\chi$ as an element of $\kk^M$, since the standard pairing $\scal{.}{.}$ allows us to identify the dual of $\kk[M]$ with $\kk^M$.}

 (This follows immediately from \eqref{charMon} by applying the continuous $\kk$-algebra homomorphism $\kk^M \to \kk^M$ that sends each $m \in M$ to $\chi(m) m$.
-The word ``continuous'' here refers to the product topology on $\kk^M$.) \begin{example} The celebrated arithmetic M\"obius function $\mu:\ \N_+\to \Z$ is the M\"obius function of the multiplicative monoid $\tup{\N_+,\cdot,1}$.
+The word ``continuous'' here refers to the product topology on $\kk^M$.)

+\begin{example} The celebrated arithmetic M\"obius function $\mu:\ \N_+\to \Z$ is the M\"obius function of the multiplicative monoid $\tup{\N_+,\cdot,1}$.
 It is a particular case of the M\"obius function of a \emph{trace monoid}, i.e., of a monoid defined by commutation relations.
-In a nutshell, a \emph{trace monoid} is determined by a reflexive undirected graph $\vt$ with vertex set $X$ (called the \emph{alphabet}).
+In a nutshell, a \emph{trace monoid} is determined by a finite reflexive undirected graph $\vt$ with vertex set $X$ (called the \emph{alphabet}).
 The monoid is generated by all vertices $x \in X$, subject to the relations $xy = yx$ for all edges $\set{x, y}$ of $\vt$.
 This monoid is called $M(X,\vt)$ (see \cite{DuKr93}).
 It always satisfies the condition that $\mu^*$ has finite fibers.
 Its M\"obius function is given by

 (see \cite[Th\'eor\`eme 2.4]{CaFo}).